 - Dining room: Another large room, with a high ceiling, oak floor, decorative fireplace and two large floor to ceiling sash windows, with lovely views across the glen.
 Contains six oak tables, which fit together to make one large table, which comfortably seats 16.

 - Kitchen: The commercial style kitchen has been designed to facilitate catering for large groups.
-It contains a large fridge, separate freezer, gas cooker with double oven and 10 ring hob, separate grill, microwave, two four-slice toasters, dishwasher and a double sink unit;
+It contains a large fridge, separate freezer, gas cooker with double oven and 10 ring hob, separate grill, microwave, two four-slice toasters, two kettles, dishwasher and a double sink unit;

 - Storeroom: Contains a fridge for drinks storage;